mimran1980/rusteron_gsr/rusteron-media-driver/README.md

 Since **rusteron-media-driver** relies on Aeron C bindings, it involves the use of `unsafe` Rust code.
 Users must ensure:

 - Resources are properly managed (e.g., starting and stopping drivers in a correct order).
-- Proper synchronization when accessing shared data in a multithreaded environment.
+- Proper synchronisation when accessing shared data in a multithreaded environment.

 Improper use of the media driver can lead to crashes or other undefined behaviors.